warisali2/warisali.ml/content/posts/dev-career-paths.md

 1990's.

 Linux is open source and free software, while Unix is proprietary.
 Because of this longevity, the Unix-Linux OS are loaded with features and offers lots of nooks and crannies to explore for beginners.
-Some people complain that, that Unix-Linux OS is cryptic.
 Although, Unix-Linux distributions provide graphical user interfaces or "GUI", a majority of system administration tasks still rely on command line interfaces.

-Through which users type in text based key words to communicate with the computer.
-Novices find this quite daunting.
-On the other hand, the command line based operation is what makes the Unix-Linux OS powerful.
+The command line based operation is what makes the Unix-Linux OS powerful.
 Especially, for tasks to be conducted by system administrators.
 Automation is relatively easy, because all you need is a text file called "Shell Script" consisting of a few lines of commands.